Create a Website Account - Manage notification subscriptions, save form progress and more.

 No, you can purchase a membership now and throughout the season.

-The Hazlet Swim & Tennis Club, a utility, will be operated by the Township of Hazlet and managed by Hazlet Recreation Dept.
+The Hazlet Swim & Tennis Club will be operated by the Township of Hazlet and managed by Hazlet Recreation Dept.